 - Go for lower quality – but also lower priced – furniture if it’s destined for a guest bedroom or a child’s room

 If you love all things contemporary, you won’t be happy with a rustic, country bedroom set.
 If you have a beloved decorating style, you’ll want furniture that complements it.
-That doesn’t mean you should lock yourself in a rigid mindset, however: a great deal of bedroom furniture is transitional in style, meaning somewhere in between traditional and modern.
-That means it generally works well with most decorating themes.
+That doesn’t mean you should lock yourself in a rigid mindset; a great deal of bedroom furniture is transitional in style, meaning somewhere in between traditional and modern.
+In other words, it generally works well with most decorating themes.